-- Causes of inflation: money supply, money demand and equilibrium; price levels and value of money; money neutrality; quantity equation and velocity of money; Fisher effect

-Costs of inflation
+Causes of inflation: money supply, money demand and equilibrium; price levels and value of money; money neutrality; quantity equation and velocity of money; Fisher effect Costs of inflation

-- 2. Costs of Inflation

-(Chapter 31 of Mankiw 2021)
+(Chapter 31 of Mankiw 2024)

 (J) Unemployment

 - 1. The measurement of unemployment; labour force participation; natural rate of unemployment

 - 2. Types of unemployment

 - 3. Causes of unemployment